| UPPER MARLBORO Md.

 "There are no excuses.
 The future is up to us," Obama said.

-A steady stream of people walked out of the auditorium while he spoke, however, and a heckler interrupted his remarks.
+Some 8,000 people turned out for the event, held in a noisy school gymnasium.
+But a steady stream of people walked out while he spoke, and a heckler interrupted his remarks.

 Obama's help, or lack thereof, may not matter much to Brown, who is 11 points ahead of Republican opponent Larry Hogan, according to an average of polls by RealClearPolitics.

-Obama is scheduled to spend the night at his Chicago home after the campaign event for Quinn.
+Obama said he planned to cast his vote early on Monday.
+He is scheduled to spend the night at his Chicago home.